-The 2nd highly ranked ethical practice was educational and professional qualification.
-The MIS values are as follows: Architects (MIS=3.71, Rank=2nd), Builders (MIS = 3.26, Rank= 2nd), Quantity Surveyors (MIS = 3.24, Rank = 2nd) and Engineers (MIS = 3.18, Rank = 2nd).
-The MIS values of the four professionals ranged $3.71 \le 3.18$ .
-This shows a correlation in the ranking and a level of agreement in the professionals' opinion with respect to as educational and professional qualification as one of the ethical standards the professionals must put into consideration.
-Architects ranked this with highest MIS value (3.71), while other professionals' rankings fall between $3.26 \le 3.18$ .
-This shows that Architects believe that educational training & professional qualification is a cogent criterion for professionals to dutifully discharge their professional duties.
-This result is expected, majorly in most of the construction sites, Architects are majorly the client representative or the site manager (lay men even refer to them as "site engineer").
-Educational training is therefore needed to relate with other professionals and to communicate well with the semi-skilled artisans as they might not understand the technical terms used on site.
-Generally, apart from the academic and professional training acquired while in school, some core values such as human relations are taught in tertiary institutions which are equally important in all fields of learning to successfully relate with people of diverse family and cultural background and to perform the expected roles by each professional.
+The 2nd highly ranked ethical standards were educational and professional qualification.
+The MIS values are as follows: Architects (MIS=3.71, Rank=2nd), Builders (MIS = 3.26, Rank= 2^{nd}), Quantity Surveyors (MIS = 3.24, Rank = 2^{nd}) and Engineers (MIS = 3.18, Rank = 2^{nd}).
+The MIS values of the four professionals ranged 3.71<3.18.
+This shows a correlation in the ranking and a level of agreement in the professionals' opinion with respect to educational and professional qualification as one ofs the ethical standards the professionals must put into consideration.
+Architects ranked this ethical standard highest with MIS value (3.71), while other professionals' rankings were between $3.26 \le 3.18$.
+This shows that Architects believed that educational training & professional qualification is a cogent criterion for professionals to dutifully discharge their professional duties.
+This result is expected because majorly in most of the construction sites, Architects are majorly the clients' representative or the site manager (lay men refers to architects as "site engineer").
+Educational training is therefore needed to relate with other professionals and to communicate well with the semi-skilled artisans who might not understand the technical terms used on site.
+Generally, apart from the academic and professional training acquired while in school, some core values such as human relations are taught in tertiary institutions.
+These core values are equally important in all fields of learning to successfully relate with people from different families, cultural backgrounds and also to perform the expected roles by each professional.

-The rankings by the Builders, Quantity Surveyors and Engineers indicated were similar which shows their perceptions about educational training and professional qualifications as ethical standards are correlated.
-Their rankings also supported the imperativeness of professionals to be academically and professionally qualified in their respective fields.

-Moreover, educational training and professional qualification is of great importance, because this is where professionals gain academic training, technical competence and skills about a particular profession.
+The rankings by the Builders, Quantity Surveyors and Engineers were similar, this revealed a relationship in their perceptions about educational training and professional qualifications as ethical standards.
+These rankings also supported that professionals should be academically and professionally qualified in their respective fields.
+Moreover, educational training and professional qualification is of great importance, because this is where professionals acquire academic training, technical competence and skills about a particular profession.
 It is therefore important for professionals to have sound educational background to be able to cope with the projects challenges.
-This finding conforms to Chan and Chan (2002) that; professionals need to be placed in appropriate educational framework to ensure their continuous relevance.
-Professionals should only accept to offer services for which they are qualified by education, training and professional experience.
+This finding affirmed that professionals need to be placed in appropriate educational framework to ensure their continuous relevance.
+Professionals should only accept to offer services for which they are qualified by education, training and professional experience (Chan and Chan, 2002).

-The third most ranked ethical practices by the professionals is standard of service.
+The third ranked ethical standard by the professionals is standard of service.
 This ethical standard was ranked 3rd by two professionals, that is Architects (MIS = 3.63, Ranking = 3rd) and Engineers (MIS = 3.16, Ranking =3rd).
 The rankings showed agreement between architects and engineers on standards of practice as the 3rd important ethical standards for professionals in discharging their duties.
 This correlation is not farfetched as their roles are interchangeable as earlier established.
 Therefore a level of agreement is expected in their responses, this established the fact that they have the same perception on the subject matter.
-Also, builders and quantity surveyors ranked standards of practice as the 4th ethical standards with MIS = 3.19 and 3.17 respectively, the closeness in their mean ranking could be interpreted that they share the same view on this ethical standard.
+Also, builders and quantity surveyors ranked standards of practice as the 4th ethical standards with MIS = 3.19 and 3.17 respectively.
+The closeness in their mean ranking could be interpreted that they share the same view on this ethical standard.